The Slow WordPress Problem

 1. Plugin Bloat

 You installed a few plugins when you launched.
 Then a few more.
-Now you have 30+ plugins, and half of them load scripts on every page.
+Now you have 30+ plugins, and half of them load scripts on every page — including pages where they're not needed.

 The problem: Each plugin adds database queries, JavaScript files, and CSS.
 It compounds quickly.